 Unfortunately, mixing software can have rather complicated controls that are inefficient when using a keyboard and touchpad.
 This is where your DJ controller comes into play.
 The DJ controller gives you a convenient interface for your mixing software as if it were an actual, physical mixer.

 There are a few different ways to ensure that you get the most efficient use of a DJ controller.
 We will start by explaining how to get started with a controller directly out of the box.

 First Things First

-Before you decide to purchase your DJ controller, you will have to ensure that you have all of the prerequisites.
-You will need a computer with mixing software and access to a music library before you purchase your DJ controller.
+Before you decide to purchase your DJ controller, you will have to ensure that you have all the prerequisites.
+You will need a computer with mixing software and access to a music library before purchasing your DJ controller.
 Otherwise, it will be a little more useful than a paperweight.

 When you have all of the necessary hardware and software, you will want to make sure that your chosen DJ controller is compatible with your computer and the software you are using.
 Once you have made sure that your controller will work with your equipment, you can go ahead and order it.

 When you take your controller out of the box, you will find that it resembles a mixer/CDJ, which is the point.
 Getting it set up and ready for use is relatively simple.
 Most DJ controllers come equipped with MIDI to USB cables that allow for a quick and reliable audio connection with your computer.

 Upon plugging in your DJ controller for the first time, you will likely have to install plugins or software for it to run, and then you can see if your mixing program detects your controller.
 Once your controller has been paired with your software of choice, you can get to your digital mixing!